handgemacht/unikathek/README.md

 ## This repository
 Unikathek consists of several main modules that together provide its core functionality:

 - Backend & API: A central RESTful API that manages all data for the Unikathek.
-This API handles object information, 3D and media files, aswell as curated stories, storing everything in a PostgreSQL database and providing data to the frontend apps
+This API handles object information, 3D and media files, as well as curated stories, storing everything in a PostgreSQL database and providing data to the frontend apps
 - Editor: An internal web app for media and asset management.
 This admin frontend enables the project team to upload new 3D models, add descriptions, images, audio clips, and edit content.
 The editor offers a user-friendly interface to expand and curate the digital collection.
 - Explorer: The 3D frontend for end users.
 In this application, visitors can interactively explore virtual objects.
 The explorer allows users to rotate, zoom, and examine 3D models, and access associated stories, contexts, and media.
 This is the virtual “exhibition space” for the Unikathek.
 - Documentation: A documentation platform for developers and contributors.